Jackson Kafuuzi

 Effective 14 December 2019, he concurrently serves as the Deputy Attorney General of Uganda, in the Ugandan Cabinet.

-Background and education
+Early life and education

-He was born in Kyegegwa District, in the Toro sub-region, in the Western Region of Uganda, on 25 April 1977.
+Kafuuzi was born on 25 April 1977 in Kyegegwa District, Toro sub-region, Western Region of Uganda.
 He attended St. Joseph's Primary School, Nabbingo.
-He studied at St. Maria Goretti Secondary School, for his O-Level studies, graduating with a Uganda Certificate of Education, in 1995.
-In 1998, he completed his A-Level education, graduating with a Uganda Advanced Certificate of Education.
+He studied at St. Maria Goretti Secondary School for his O-Level and obtained Uganda Certificate of Education in 1995.
+In 1998, he completed his A-Level education and obtained Uganda Advanced Certificate of Education.

 He was admitted to Makerere University, Uganda's oldest and largest public university, graduating in 2002 with a Bachelor of Laws degree.
 The following year, he obtained a Diploma in Legal Practice, from the Law Development Centre, in Kampala, Uganda's capital city, and was admitted to the Uganda Bar.

 Career before politics

 For a period of 13 years, from 2003 until 2016, Jackson Kafuuzi was an attorney at Rwakafuuzi & Company Advocates, a Kampala-based legal firm.